miketheofan/msc-in-data-science/README.md

-Certainly!
-Below is an example of a `README.md` file for your notebook.

----

 # Airbnb Analysis Notebook

 This Jupyter notebook contains a comprehensive data analysis pipeline designed to clean, visualize, and analyze a dataset.
 The goal is to extract meaningful insights, identify trends, and perform statistical analyses.